Skip to main content

 Other reasons for absence

 If your child is ever off school you must tell the school why.
-If you want your child to miss school for a special reason you must ask the school for permission well in advance and give full details.
+If you want your child to miss school for a specific reason you must ask the school for permission well in advance and give full details.

 The school will give careful consideration to your application, and they may take your child's attendance record into account.
 If they do not agree to your request, any absence would be unauthorised.
+Only the head teacher or principal of a school can authorise school absence.